oracle/terraform-provider-oci/website/docs/d/file_storage_file_systems.html.markdown

 	* `parent_file_system_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the file system that contains the source snapshot of a cloned file system.
 See [Cloning a File System](https://docs.cloud.oracle.com/iaas/Content/File/Tasks/cloningFS.htm).
 	* `source_snapshot_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the source snapshot used to create a cloned file system.
 See [Cloning a File System](https://docs.cloud.oracle.com/iaas/Content/File/Tasks/cloningFS.htm).
 * `state` - The current state of the file system.
+* `system_tags` - System tags for this resource.
+System tags are applied to resources by internal Oracle Cloud Infrastructure services.
 * `time_created` - The date and time the file system was created, expressed in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) timestamp format.
 Example: `2016-08-25T21:10:29.600Z`